 - In April 2015, we were selected as one of 12 out of more than 6,000 applicants to the prestigious Techstars startup accelerator in Boston.
 Here’s our presentation at Demo Day.

 - In September 2015, we were invited to present at the Goucher College Higher Ed for All Conference, which brought together educational leaders to discuss the challenges and potential solutions to access to higher education.

 - And in February 2016, AdmitHub was featured in Inside Higher Ed.

-Building on this success, we are currently working with a wide range of university partners, including large public institutions such as CUNY and Georgia State, large privates like TCU, small publics like UMaine Farmington, and small liberal arts colleges like Allegheny and Cooper Union.
-We’ve also partnered with ACCIS, and are building a growing list of contributors offering free and open admissions advice on our platform.
+Building on this success, we are currently working with a wide range of university partners, including large public institutions such as Georgia State, and small liberal arts colleges like Allegheny.

 Almost two years into this venture, we’re beyond excited to see our technology doing what it was meant to do; that is, helping young people through a major life transition, and easing their “agita” along the way (it’s Italian, look it up).